-Recent studies found that the herb is deadly to liver flukes, internal parasite found in the liver of various mammals, including humans.
+Recent studies found that the herb is deadly to liver flukes, an internal parasite found in the liver of various mammals, including humans.

-Animal testing on rats has shown that balloon flower in combination with other herbs can have positive effect on some of the symptoms associated with chronic obstructive pulmonary disease (COPD).
+Animal testing on rats has shown that balloon flower in combination with other herbs can have a positive effect on some of the symptoms associated with chronic obstructive pulmonary disease (COPD).
 COPD, also known as chronic obstructive lung disease (COLD), is a common lung disease that makes breathing difficult.
 [Supporting Reference]

 One Korean study found that the balloon flower root extract may have potential in treating allergies.